luxuriance19/magenta/magenta/models/music_vae/js/README.md

-# MusicVAE Deeplearn.js Implementation
+# MusicVAE Deeplearn.js API

 This JavaScript implementation of [MusicVAE](https://g.co/magenta/music-vae) uses [Deeplearn.js](https://deeplearnjs.org) for GPU-accelerated inference.

 ## Usage

-To use in your application, install the npm package [@magenta/music-vae](https://www.npmjs.com/package/@magenta/music-vae), or use the [pre-built library](/magenta/models/music-vae/js/dist/).
+To use in your application, install the npm package [@magenta/music-vae](https://www.npmjs.com/package/@magenta/music-vae), or use the [pre-built bundle](/magenta/models/music-vae/js/dist/).

 For a complete guide on how to build an app with MusicVAE, read the [Melody Mixer tutorial][cl-tutorial].

 ## Pre-trained Checkpoints

 Several pre-trained MusicVAE checkpoints are hosted on GCS.
-While we do not plan to remove any of the current checkpoints, we will be adding more in the future, so your applications should reference the [checkpoints.js](https://storage.googleapis.com/download.magenta.tensorflow.org/models/music_vae/dljs/checkpoints.json) file to see what checkpoints are available, which `DataConverter` they use, and what arguments to pass to the `DataConverter`.
+While we do not plan to remove any of the current checkpoints, we will be adding more in the future, so your applications should reference the [checkpoints.js](https://storage.googleapis.com/download.magenta.tensorflow.org/models/music_vae/dljs/checkpoints.json) file to see which checkpoints are available.

 If your application has a high QPS, you must mirror these files on your own server.